 What is the AO Foundation's roadmap for AORecon?

 In 2013, the AO Foundation Board mandated AORecon to establish a two-year initiative to specifically focus on joint preservation and replacement.
 This successful pilot, addressing an emerging global need, brought together key opinion leaders as well as hosted educational activities.
-At the end of the pilot, the AO Foundation Board affirmed the initiative's relevance, and extended it until 2018.
-During this period, strategies will be developed to embed AORecon into the AO Foundation.
+At the end of the pilot, the AO Foundation Board affirmed AORecon's relevance, and extended it until 2018.
+Currently, strategies are being developed to embed AORecon into the AO Foundation.